 - How do I clean it?

 Am I still required to wear a face covering/mask if I have a medical condition?

-People who cannot wear a face covering due to a medical condition are not required to wear one, such as a person who has trouble breathing or anyone who is unconscious, incapacitated or otherwise unable to remove the cloth face-covering without assistance, according to the Centers for Disease Control and Prevention.
+People who cannot wear a face covering due to a medical condition are not required to wear one, such as a person who has trouble breathing or anyone who is unconscious, incapacitated or otherwise unable to remove the cloth face-covering without assistance, according to the Centers for Disease Control and Prevention website.
 Read more from the CDC about other reasons face coverings may not be possible in every situation or for some people.

 Some people with hearing impairments may use lip-reading to understand others.
 While PHO 20-008 provides an exemption to allow communication with those individuals who are hearing impaired, the University of Colorado’s Center for Inclusive Design and Excellence created DIY clear mask designs, which support lipreading visibility.
-Download instructions here.
+Download mask design instructions (PDF)..
 While not required, we strongly encourage any individuals in the deaf and hearing-impaired community to consider using a clear mask design such as the University of Colorado’s design.

 Please also be aware that if you cannot medically tolerate a mask, you should consider limiting any visits to businesses to protect yourself and others.
 If you need help getting groceries or other necessities, you can call 211 to be connected to local resources that may be able to help you.